GOP blocks bill to keep government going; new try ahead

 Once a routine matter, raising the debt limit is now a political weapon of choice wielded by Republicans to attack Democrats — even though both parties have been responsible for piling on debt.

-“The Democrats will do the responsible thing—the right thing, the thing that has been done for decades by both parties—and vote yes,” said Schumer ahead of the vote.
+“The Democrats will do the responsible thing—the right thing, the thing that has been done for decades by both parties—and vote yes,” said Majority Leader Schumer ahead of the vote

 McConnell has said he wants to fund the government and prevent a devastating debt default, but wants to force Democrats to split the package in two and take the politically uncomfortable debt ceiling vote on their own.